Megesh/School-Project/README.md

 	2) demouser2@gmail.com  test  Principal
 	3) demouser3@gmail.com  test  (no need  assign any role)

+8) Create a workspace by using liferay blade cli OR Eclipse IDE.
+	Note :Eclipse required to install Lifetay eclipse plugin.
+Fine URL Here : https://liferay.dev/-/ide-installation-instructions
+9) Deploy the School (Service Builder) and SchoolManagement MVC portlet Module
-8) Login With the Super Admin and create page and drop SchoolManagement portlet on the page
+10) Login With the Super Admin and create page and drop SchoolManagement portlet on the page
-9) Login With Created Users to check functionalities of School Management.
+11) Login With Created Users to check functionalities of School Management.